Applications of Common Entropy for Causal Inference: Common Entropy

-To this end, we propose {\em Algorithm LatentSearch} that starting with the known $p(x,y),$ iteratively computes $q(z|x,y)$ that optimizes to minimize the loss (\ref{eq:loss}).
-Specifically, it marginalizes the joint $q_i(x,y,z)$ to get $q_i(z|x), q_i(z|x),$ and $q_i(z),$ and imposing a scaled product form on these marginals, updates the joint to return $q_{i+1}(x,y,z).$ This is formally shown in Algorithm~\ref{iterative_algorithm}.
-This decomposition and update is motivated by the partial derivatives associated with the Lagrangian of the loss function (\ref{eq:loss}), and has the formal properties described below.
-The proofs are delegated to the supplementary material.
+To this end, we propose a multiplicative update algorithm {\em LatentSearch} in Algorithm \ref{iterative_algorithm}.
+Given $p(x,y)$, \emph{LatentSearch} starts from a random initialization $q_0(z|x,y)$, and at each step $i$ iteratively updates $q_i(z|x,y)$ to $q_{i+1}(z|x,y)$ to minimize the loss (\ref{eq:loss}).
+Specifically, in the $i^{th}$ step it marginalizes the joint $q_i(x,y,z)$ to get $q_i(z|x), q_i(z|y),$ and $q_i(z),$ and imposing a scaled product form on these marginals, updates the joint to return $q_{i+1}(x,y,z)$.
+This decomposition and the update rule are motivated by the partial derivatives associated with the Lagrangian of the loss function (\ref{eq:loss}) (See Section \ref{sec:alg_proof}).
+More formally, as we show in the following theorem, after convergence \emph{LatentSearch} outputs a stationary point of the loss function.
+For the proof, please see Sections \ref{sec:alg_proof}, \ref{sec:alg_proof2}.